OpenSLO/OpenSLO/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to the OpenSLO Spec.
-These are mostly guidelines, not rules.
+These are mostly suggestions, not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-Your pull request will be reviewed by one of the maintainers, and we won't bite.
+Your pull requests will be reviewed by one of the maintainers, and we won't bite.
 We encourage and welcome any and all feedback from the community.

 ## Slack